 Satisfying all split dependencies for the new splits would require performing recursive updates by forcing splits on potentially remote vertices in the mesh.
 Such splits can be arbitrary in number and in nesting within the hierarchy.
-Hoppe [3] makes use of a stack to record and then force the chain of required splits.
+Hoppe [1997] makes use of a stack to record and then force the chain of required splits.
 Unfortunately, such an approach is infeasible on the GPU due to the limitations on the output size of a geometry shader instance.
 A naïve approach would be to mark dependent splits and wait multiple iterations until all dependencies are satisfied before splitting a vertex.
 However, this would cause a significant temporal lag in LOD refinement.

-To overcome this problem we introduce a cascaded update method that updates new splits without respecting their dependencies, and forces the adjacent constraining vertices to split in subsequent updates.
-Specifically for each $spl_v$ , we continue splitting the active side vertices $v_l$ and $v_r$ in $f_l^v$ and $f_r^v$ every iteration as long as they still constrain $spl_v$ .
-This scheme lets the level-of-detail
+To overcome this problem we introduced a cascaded update method that updates new splits without respecting their dependencies, and forces the adjacent constraining vertices to split in subsequent updates.
+Specifically for each spl_v , we continue splitting the active side vertices v_l and v_r in f_l^v and f_r^v every iteration as long as they still constrain spl_v .
+This scheme is significantly faster as it takes many fewer algorithm iterations to fully propagate.
+The drawback is that it may result in temporary foldovers in the mesh surface.
+However, the LOD update is so fast that such foldovers are hardly observed in all our experiments (see accompanying video).